18 Top-Rated Places to Visit in Europe in Summer

 No European trip is complete without a visit to Lisbon.
 Generous and enthusiastic by nature, the Portuguese will welcome you with warm smiles and hearty meals.
 Thanks to an uptick in direct flights in recent years, accessing Spain's neighbor has never been easier – or more affordable.

-When you fly into this Portuguese capital, get ready for a workout: known as the city of seven hills, you can expect to go up and down, down and up – and repeat.
+When you fly into this Portuguese capital, get ready for a workout!
+Known as the city of seven hills, Lisbon forces you to get moving.
+Be prepared to walk up and down, down and up – and repeat.
 Don't worry, hop-on-hop-off buses and trolleys – like in San Francisco – make it easy to give your legs a break.

 View of Lisbon from the Parque Eduardo VII